allixender/allixender.github.io/_posts/articles/2015-06-30-geotrellis-gce-experiment.md

 I particularly struggled long time with the GDAL Java bindings until I realised, that the Spark workers / executors also need to know the LD_LIBRARY-PATH or -Djava-library.path for the native lbraries.
 So in the meantime I also compiled the whole GDAL stack to manually create the GDAL Java bindings, to then compile and link GeoTrellis Gdal modules gainst this local install.
 Not sure if that's actually necessary.
-The challenge also seemed

 I configured sort of a stand-alone Spark cluster, with starting the local master `sbin/start-master.sh` and starting two workers with ..